-“Being able to graduate today,” shared Geoffrey, “is a testament to God’s faithfulness.”
-Ayuba, Geoffrey, Lucky, and Edmund will undoubtedly shake up the Kingdom in their pursuit of their future.
+“Being able to graduate today,” shared Michael, “is a testament to God’s faithfulness.”
+Christian, Michael, Titus, and Edgar will undoubtedly shake up the Kingdom in their pursuit of their future.
 We pray as they tell their story, others will hear of a good God whose plans for us are always more than we could have ever imagined.

 *Names have been changed to protect the privacy of the teens we serve.